 Managing shift work with type 1 diabetes

-This post is an excerpt taken from Straight to the Point: A guide for living with type 1 diabetes, written and edited by healthcare professionals as part of our 2022: Kick T1D goals campaign.
+This post is an excerpt taken from Straight to the Point: A guide for adults living with type 1 diabetes.
 Download the full version for free here.

 Even if you don’t have type 1 diabetes (T1D), shift work can put a strain on health.
 There is no medical evidence indicating you shouldn’t perform shift work.
 However, you should be aware managing diabetes may be more difficult, especially if you’re working a rapidly changing shift pattern.